 Cybersecurity and sociotechnical systems

-Astrid studied the master's programme Innovation, Defence and Security
+Astrid about the Master's programme Innovation, Defence and Security

 Astrid Hellström Ryckert has transitioned from a traditional systems scientist to viewing IT issues from a broad societal perspective.
 This path was paved through the master's program in Innovation, Defence, and Security, and an internship at the European Parliament focusing on cybersecurity.